-Metabolic Bone Rehabilitation at The Ohio State University Medical Center provides care for osteoporosis and other bone diseases, as well as bone fragility fractures, pain and disability.
+Metabolic Bone Rehabilitation at The Ohio State University Wexner Medical Center provides care for osteoporosis and other bone diseases, as well as bone fragility fractures, pain and disability.
 Our experienced team of healthcare professionals with different areas of expertise work together to provide patient care that includes diagnosis, treatment, rehabilitation, education, support and when possible, prevention.

 We care for patients who have conditions that affect bones, including:

 - Osteoporosis (thinning or loss of bone tissue overtime)

 - Hyperparathyroidism (associated with bone loss that occurs when the body produces too much parathyroid hormone)

 - Osteomalacia (softening of bone due to lack of vitamin D or poor absorption)

 - Paget’s disease (a condition, thought to be caused by a virus, where bones become large, deformed and weak)